Queensland Government On-time Payment Policy

 Read the Queensland Small Business Procurement Commitment - Action Statement for further information on the introduction of:

-- 20 calendar day payment time frames
+- 20 calendar day payment time frames for small business

 - other changes to the On-time Payment Policy, including additional agency reporting requirements on late payments.